mfrohberg/mfrohberg/README.md

-### Hi, my name is Michael Frohberg and I build apps that build apps. 👋
+### Hi, my name is Michael Frohberg. 👋
+## I build apps and, I build apps that build apps.

 <!--
 **mfrohberg/mfrohberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.